brendanconnolly/jupyter-test-automation/README.md

 ## Use with Selenium

-For exploratory testing purposes the browsers a launched without the headless options.
+For exploratory testing purposes the browsers are launched without the headless options.

 To be able to interact with the browser and run the notebooks inside a docker container an instance of Selenium Grid is required.